MrWolfZ/client-technology-days-2019/1-frameworks/vue/vue.md

 ### Lowlights

+- component declaration structure takes some getting used to
+- doesn't play nicely with TypeScript
-- IDE support could be better (especially for TypeScript)
+- IDE support could be better

 ### Use when: